jaredpalmer/formik/docs/tutorial.md

         value={formik.values.email}
       />
       {formik.errors.email ? <div>{formik.errors.email}</div> : null}

       <button type="submit">Submit</button>
     </form>
   );
 };
 ```

 `formik.errors` is populated via the custom validation function.
-By default, Formik will validate after each keystroke (change event), each input's blur event, as well as prior to submission.
-It will only proceed with executing the `onSubmit` function we passed to `useFormik()` if there are no errors (i.e. if our validation function returned `{}`).
+By default, Formik will validate after each keystroke (change event), each input’s [blur event](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event), as well as prior to submission.
+The `onSubmit` function we passed to `useFormik()` will be executed only if there are no errors (i.e. if our `validate` function returns `{}`).

 ## Visited fields

-While our form works, and our users see each error, it's not a great user experience for them.
-Since our validation function runs on each keystroke against the _entire_ form's `values`, our `errors` object contains _all_ validation errors at any given moment.
-In our component, we are just checking if an error exists and then immediately showing it to the user.
-This is awkward since we're going to show error messages for fields that the user hasn't even visited yet.
-Most of the time, we only want to show a field's error message _after_ our user is done typing in that field.
+While our form works, and our users see each error, it’s not a great user experience for them.
+Since our validation function runs on each keystroke against the _entire_ form’s `values`, our `errors` object contains _all_ validation errors at any given moment.
+In our component, we’re just checking if an error exists and then immediately showing it to the user.
+This is awkward since we’re going to show error messages for fields that the user hasn’t even visited yet.
+Most of the time, we only want to show a field’s error message _after_ our user is done typing in that field.

-Like `errors` and `values`, Formik can keep track of which fields have been visited.
-It stores this information in an object called `touched` that also mirrors the shape of `values`/`initialValues`, but each key can only be a boolean `true`/`false`.
+Like `errors` and `values`, Formik keeps track of which fields have been visited.
+It stores this information in an object called `touched` that also mirrors the shape of `values`/`initialValues`.
+The keys of `touched` are the field names, and the values of `touched` are booleans `true`/`false`.

-To take advantage of `touched`, we can pass `formik.handleBlur` to each input's `onBlur` prop.
+To take advantage of `touched`, we pass `formik.handleBlur` to each input’s `onBlur` prop.
 This function works similarly to `formik.handleChange` in that it uses the `name` attribute to figure out which field to update.

 ```jsx
 import React from 'react';